 The making of FORCAST is historically noteworthy.
 In the early 1970s, as the draft called thousands to serve during the Vietnam War, the U.S. Army faced a literacy challenge: many fresh-faced recruits struggled with basic reading.
 Military manuals and directives might as well have been written in code.
 It was an issue that, if ignored, threatened to weaken the very fabric of the military’s operations.

-The Human Resources Research Organization assigned linguists J. Patrick Ford, John S. Caylor, and Thomas G. Sticht to study the reading guidelines of military occupational specialties (MOS).
+The Human Resources Research Organization (website) assigned linguists J. Patrick Ford, John S. Caylor, and Thomas G. Sticht to study the reading guidelines of military occupational specialties (MOS).
 Their subjects were Vietnam draftees entering basic training and job-specific military roles.
 The FORCAST (FORd, CAylor, STicht) formula evolved from their research.
 The formula, first announced in 1973, could assess how complex reading materials were for different military roles.
 This helped HR place recruits in roles that fit their reading skills.

 A few years later, in one of his famous “fireside chats,” President Carter pushed for clearer government documents, especially in the military where understanding the written word is vital.
 If people can’t understand regulations and directives, this confusion can waste resources and harm safety and morale.
 Reacting to President Carter’s call, the Air Force decided to reduce their publications and simplify the remaining ones.